-A common pattern that I observe among inexperienced Data Scientists is the following – they often default to XGBoost or a similar Gradient Boosted Model for their problem with any thought as to whether its the right choice for the job.
+A common pattern I observe among inexperienced Data Scientists is the following: they often default to XGBoost or a similar Gradient Boosted Model for their problem without considering whether it’s the right choice for the job.

 Given how powerful these methods are, this isn’t the most egregious mistake one can make.
-However, it’s important to know the strengths and weakness of your models and tailor your choice to the needs of the problem.
+However, it’s important to understand the strengths and weaknesses of your models and tailor your choice to the needs of the problem.
 Let me give one example.

-Despite being a machine learning powerhouse, XGBoost has a big weakness: extrapolation.
+Despite being a machine learning powerhouse, XGBoost has a significant weakness: extrapolation.
 Extrapolation is the ability of a model to make predictions for data that falls outside the range of what it was trained on.
-This can be a big problem when you’re working with time-series data or when your data generating source changes over time.
-This is surprisingly common in real world scenarios as the world is ever changing!
-This weakness to extrapolation is common to all the tree based models that use constant functions between split points e.g Random Forest, XGBoost, LightGBM etc.
+This can be a serious problem when you’re working with time-series data or when your data-generating process changes over time.
+This is surprisingly common in real-world scenarios, as the world is constantly changing!
+This weakness in extrapolation is shared by all tree-based models that use constant functions between split points, e.g., Random Forest, XGBoost, LightGBM, etc.

 But, don’t just trust me.
 Let me show you via an example.